A three day Road Trip to view the renowned Sea of Clouds at Na Haeo on the Thai-Laos border.

 Nam Nao Grand Canyon

-I’ve seen enough Wats to last me a lifetime and now rarely take photos of them, however, the temple at the entrance to Nam Nao was exquisite and deserved a memory-jogging pic.
+The temple at the entrance to Nam Nao was exquisite and deserved a memory-jogging photo.

 Tad Yai Waterfall